 Ashley is also an authority on Australian military involvement in the Vietnam War.
-As an author of The Official History of Australia Involvement in Southeast Asian Conflicts 1948-1975, he has written extensively on Australian ground operations in Vietnam.
-He co-authored, with the late Dr Ian McNeill, volume eight in the series, On the Offensive: The Australian Army in the Vietnam from 1967-1968, published in 2003.
-His sequel volume (and the final volume in the series).
-Fighting to the Finish, covering Australian Army ground operations in Vietnam from 1968 to 1973, was published in 2010.
+As an author of the Australian official histories, he has written extensively on Australian Army ground operations in Vietnam.
+He co-authored, with his colleague, the late Dr Ian McNeill, volume eight in the official history series, On the Offensive (published 2003); and he wrote the ninth and final volume in the series, Fighting to the Finish (released in February 2012).

 Ian McNeill and Ashlcy Ekins, On the Offensive The Australian Army in the Vietnam War, January 1967-June 1968 (Allen & Unwin in association with the Australian War Memorial, Sydney, 2003).
 This is volume eight of The Official History of Australia’s Involvement in Southeast Asian Conflicts 1948-1975.